forestgrape/coronavirus/monitor_and_control.md

 #### Mask Types
 Common types of masks are:
-* _Surgical masks_ are constructed for comfort and inside-out protection and not outside-in protection.
+* _Surgical masks_ are constructed for comfort and a focus is on inside to outside protection (without the protection of the skin, infection risk is high)
 * _Protection masks against dust_ are constructed for outside-in protection and therefore good for self protection.
+Sometimes they have valves which let the air out unfiltered.
+That means that there is not inside to outside protection and thus masks with valves offer protection for the wearer only and *not* for others.
 * _Textile masks_ are available in a lot of sizes and styles.
 They may not offer the best protection in theory but they may offer the best fit and be worn most often due to comfort and style.

 #### Mask use Cases
 * For self protection good fit and a good outside-to-inside filter are important.
-* In dry air, water [droplets shrink](./transmission.md#dry-form-transmission-model), thus fine grained filters are especially important for self protection.
+* In dry air, water [droplets shrink](./transmission.md#dry-form-transmission-model).
+In these settings, fine grained filters are important for self protection.
 * To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.

 #### Mask Reuse and Cleaning